 It was one of a number of moments in Chi-Raq that brought me to tears.
 One – of a number.

 Director: Spike Lee.

 From Aristophanes’ play Lysistrata.

 Cast: Nick Cannon.
 Teyonah Parris.
 Wesley Snipes.
 Angela Bassett.
 John Cusack.
 Jennifer Hudson.
 Samuel L. Jackson.
 David Patrick Kelly.
 D.B.
 Sweeney.
 Dave Chappelle.
 Steve Harris.
 Harry Lennix.
 Anthony Fitzpatrick.
 Anya Engel-Adams.
 Ebony Joy.
 Ldorado Jonez.
 Sarunas J. Jackson.
 Michelle Mitchenor.
 Felicia Pearson.

 Chi-Raq movie cast info via the IMDb.

-Image of Teyonah Parris in Chi-Raq and movie trailer: Roadside Attractions.
+Teyonah Parris in Chi-Raq image: Roadside Attractions.